perladvent/perldotcom/content/legacy/_pub_2002_08_27_filtering.md

 `Mail::Audit` makes it easy to write mail filters that work on a per-user basis, whereas `PerlMx` by default applies to all mail processed on a given mailserver.

 If you wanted to install `Mail::Audit` systemwide, then many mail-servers (such as exim) provide a way to configure a custom local delivery agent on flexible criteria.
-For example, [this article](http://bogmog.sourceforge.net/document_show.php3?doc_id=28) provides some documentation on how to do this with exim.
+For example, [this article](http://web.archive.org/web/20050323053241/http://bogmog.sourceforge.net/) (<i>archived site</i>) provides some documentation on how to do this with exim.

 ### <span id="testing...
 1...
 2...
 3...">Testing ...
 1 ...
 2 ...
 3 ...</span>